 Two heads angrily gritting their teeth at each other.
 They’re so close it looks like they are about to kiss.
 You’ve seen it on dozens of comics.

 I don’t know about you, but I’ve always wanted to have a miniature version of myself that would run around and distract people while I punched them in the face.
 Least that’s the idea, right Batman?
 Somebody call child welfare.

 If a major comic book character dies — even if you see the dead body — they will come back.
-And usually when they do, they are more glorious than they were before.
-It’s kinda’ like a homage to Jesus really.
+And usually, when they do, they are more glorious than they were before.
+It’s kinda’ like an homage to Jesus really.
 Good guys never stay dead.
 Mind you, bad guys don’t really either.

 “I’ll get you next time!”